cybozu-go/cke/docs/cluster.md

 Those taints can be removed manually when they are no longer needed.
 Note that the second case happens when the physical node is rebooted without resource manipulation.
-If you want to add taints only at Node registration, use kubelet's `--register-with-taints` options in `extra_args`.
+If you want to add taints only at Node registration, use `RegisterWithTaints` field in KubeletConfiguration.

 #### KubeletConfiguration

-`config` must be a partial [`v1beta1.KubeletConfiguration`](https://pkg.go.dev/k8s.io/kubelet@v0.20.6/config/v1beta1#KubeletConfiguration).
+`config` must be a partial [`v1beta1.KubeletConfiguration`](https://pkg.go.dev/k8s.io/kubelet@v0.23.9/config/v1beta1#KubeletConfiguration).

 Fields that are described as _This field should not be updated without a full node reboot._ won't be updated on the running node for safety.
 Such fields include `CgroupDriver` or `QOSReserved`.